archangel4031/GASAssociate/README.md

 **NOTES:**

  - See linked video for further information on the capabilities of the plugin
- - The Plugin does not have *Error Checking* for Attribute names.
-Be careful while naming your attributes and only use alphabets without spaces
+ - The Plugin has *Basic Error Checking* for Attribute names.
+Be careful while naming your attributes and only use alphabets and numbers without spaces.
+Name may not begin with a number.
+The plugin will ignore such Attribute Names.
+ - Beta development is done in *[devtesting](https://github.com/archangel4031/GASAssociate/tree/devtesting)* branch.
+If you are a programmer, contribute code for development and improvement of this plugin!

  **Known Issues**
  - **FOR Mac Users Only:** You will need to manually add `NetCore` to `PublicDependencyModuleNames` array in ***YourProject.Build.cs*** file.
 (Refer to [this issue](https://github.com/archangel4031/GASAssociate/issues/1) for more information.)

 ### Video:
 Refer to the video for more information.
-(Ver 1.0.0) [GAS Associate | A plugin for Unreal Engine 5 and Unreal Engine 4](https://youtu.be/ett9ZTHYN8g)
+(Video made for Plugin Ver 1.0.0) [GAS Associate | A plugin for Unreal Engine 5 and Unreal Engine 4](https://youtu.be/ett9ZTHYN8g)

 #### Update Log

+  - Ver 1.5.0
+     - Added functions for setting Attribute Values directly from Character Class.
+These can be used to initialize Attributes from Save File for example.
+     - Updated GAS Associate Helper to create Setter functions for changing Attributes directly.
+Now GAS Associate Helper will also create these Setter functions for each Attribute
+     - Updated README.md
- - Ver 1.4.1-devtesting
+ - Ver 1.4.1
-	 - Improved error handling for Attribute Names
+	 - Improved error handling for Attribute Names.
+Now GAS Associate Helper will take proper inputs for Attribute Names.
+It will ignore wrong / invalid syntax names
      - Added error handling for empty starting data.
 Not setting Default Starting Data with Attribute Table will no longer crash the Engine
- - Ver 1.3.0-devtesting
+ - Ver 1.3.0 (cosmetic fixes)
-	 - Added error handling for Attribute Names.
-Now GAS Associate Helper will take proper inputs for Attribute Names.
-It will ignore wrong / invalid syntax names
-	 - Added error handling for empty DefaultGASAttributes.ini file.
-In case of any error reading the file, plugin will auto add a default attribute of Health and Max Health
-	 - Added separate branch for in-development version for public testing (beta version of plugin will go in *[devtesting](https://github.com/archangel4031/GASAssociate/branches)* branch)
+	 - Added separate branch for in-development version for public testing (beta version of plugin will go in *[devtesting](https://github.com/archangel4031/GASAssociate/tree/devtesting)* branch)
  - Ver 1.3.0
 	 - Added a proper Target Actor for ground trace.
 This Target Actor is based of built in Ground Trace Target Actor Class
 	 - Removed support for UE4.
 The UE4 will now exist on *[legacy](https://github.com/archangel4031/GASAssociate/tree/legacyUE4UE5)* branch